researchanonymous2-ops/llm-unit-test-mutation-study/README.md

 # Artifacts of the Empirical Study

+This repository supports the article "Does Prompt Engineering Really Impact LLM-Generated Unit Tests?
+An Empirical Study Based on Mutation Testing", to be submitted to the Brazilian Symposium on Software Engineering (SBES 2026).

-This repository contains the artifacts generated during the empirical study.
-The artifacts are organized by target class, following a uniform directory structure pattern described below.
+The repository contains the artifacts generated during the empirical study, organized by target class, following a uniform directory structure pattern described below.

 ## General Repository Structure